DreamHost vs WordPress.com – Which Is The Best Choice For Starting A WordPress Website?

 WordPress.com or WordPress.org?

 In addition to the differences between DreamHost and WordPress.com, you may be wondering what the difference between WordPress.com and WordPress.org is.
-If you are, here’s a quick overview…
+If so, here’s a quick overview…

 WordPress.org is the website where you can download the free-to-use WordPress software.
-However, on that website, you won’t find a hosting service.
+However, on that website, you won’t find a hosting service (here’s a list of the best value WordPress hosting services).
 Instead, it’s up to you to choose a company to host your website online.
 WordPress.com, like DreamHost, is one such company where you can sign up and publish a WordPress website online.

 You can find out more about the differences between these two entities in our WordPress.com vs WordPress.org explainer video, but, in short, WordPress.org is the website where the WordPress software can be found, whereas WordPress.com is a commercial service that will host a WordPress website for you.